MosenzonTal/Instagram-Bot/README.md

 ```

-this line designed to authenticate you on Instagram.
+This line designed to authenticate you on Instagram.
 Basically change your_username and your_password to your Instagram credentials.

 ## Usage